takeshape/takeshape-starter-auth0-stripe/README.md

-# TakeShape API Indexing Starter: Auth0 + Stripe
+# TakeShape Starter: Auth0 + Stripe

 TakeShape's API Indexing is not only useful as a fallback when external services go down, but also as a means of reducing overall requests to those services.